 The first two terms promote that a maintenance action is performed.
-The difference lays in the timing.
-The first term forces maintenance to take place at the first time slot.
-The second term does not distinguish between the time slots, but maintenance should be within the optimisation horizon.
-The third term on the other hand tries to prevent unnecessary maintenance.
-The significance of the two contradicting optimisation goals is controlled by $\alpha(u,z)$, the necessity to service a train.
+The first term forces maintenance to take place in the first time slot, while the second term does not distinguish between the time slots, but maintenance should be within the optimisation horizon.
+The third term, on the other hand, tries to prevent unnecessary maintenance.
+The significance of the two contradicting optimisation goals is controlled by $\alpha(w,z)$.

+It important to note that while we steer indeed heuristically with the soft constraints cm1-3 the pressure towards maintenance (and simultaneously against too much maintenance), the choice whether to perform maintenance or not, its time, and its place, is still left to the optimisation for all trains, except for those very close to exceeding a maintenance interval - here we apply more pressure that the maintenance happens before the first trip.

+As discussed in Section~\ref{sec:objective}, our aim is not only to maximise the number of performed trips but also to minimise the empty driven kilometres.
+To this end, we sum up the empty driven kilometres by

-Finally, our actual optimisation goal tries to maximise the number of trips operated by each train, i.e. minimising its negate:
+Finally, our actual optimisation goal is to maximise the number of trips operated by each train, which is equivalent to minimising its negative:

-Here, we use a trick, and reward successive trips in particular.
-This is required to force the optimiser to select a trip for each time slot.
-Otherwise, the optimiser might select only a trip for every second time slot, to avoid the \fv{totalEmptyKM} penalty (i.e. $x[0,f_1,z] = 1$, $\forall f \in F_{\f{all}}~x[1,f,z] = 0$ and $x[2,f_2,z] = 1$).
+To force the optimiser to select a trip for each time slot, we reward successive trips in particular.
+Otherwise, the optimiser might select only a trip for every second time slot, to avoid the \fv{totalEmptyKM} penalty (e.g. $x[0,f_1,z] = 1$, $x[1,f,z] = 0\ \forall f \in F_{\f{all}}$, and $x[2,f_2,z] = 1$).